muratk5n/thirdwave/en/README.md

 have a border with Afghanistan instead of Pakistan, the "porous" border between PAK and AFG (official look other way while fighters come and go) could have been less of an issue.
-The Taliban insurgency then benefited a lot from that border, being next to Pakistan, their intel services.
-It kept the alive, then one day they came back.
+The Taliban insurgency back then benefited hugely from that border, being next to Pakistan, their intel services.
+It kept them alive, then one day as we all know they came back.
 All thanks to Brits.

 ---